ppparthiban/devops_shared/README.md

-# This repository is for the code snippets of DevOps Autonmations Projects
+# This repository is for the DevOps and Automation code snippets